Enforcing constraints for interpolation and extrapolation in Generative Adversarial Networks: Introduction

-To remedy this situation we have devised a two-step process.
-First, we train the GAN generator to perform interpolation with modified data.
-In particular, we assume that at every point to be interpolated there is a cloud of noisy data, centered at the point and distributed within a certain range.
-The GAN generator learns to interpolate from this cloud of noisy data back to the given trajectory.
+We suggest an alternative approach to training for extrapolation.
+In particular, we train the GAN generator to perform interpolation with {\it modified data}.
+We center a cloud of points at each data point that is provided on the trajectory.
+Then, during training, at each step we force the GAN generator to map a point in this cloud to the correct (noiseless) point on the trajectory at the next step.
+In other words, the GAN generator learns to interpolate {\it from this cloud of noisy data back to the given (noiseless) trajectory}.
 This construction is akin to introducing a restoring force in the dynamics of the system whose map the network has to learn.
 This restoring force is there to compensate for the inevitable approximation error committed at every step of the extrapolation process.
+In certain cases it can be interpreted as a memory term that appears in model reduction formalisms \cite{chorinstinis2007}.
+In addition to the introduction of a restoring force through the use of modified training data, one can choose to {\it also} enforce the given constraints during training.
+Depending on the form of the constraints and the form of the generator output, the restoring force can appear explicitly in the constraints (the various possibilities are clarified in the numerical examples in Section \ref{instructive_examples}).

-Second, we use the trained GAN generator to perform extrapolation (prediction) and after every step we enforce the constraints by projecting the extrapolation output of the network on the space of constraints.
-The projection step acts as a correction step which forces the extrapolation output of the network to conform to the constraints.
+After training, we use the GAN generator to perform extrapolation (prediction).
+Depending on the form of the constraints e.g. manifold constraints, we may enforce them {\it also} during prediction through a projection step.
+The projection step acts as a correction step which forces the GAN output to conform to the constraints.
+We emphasize that this projection step is not possible for every system but may also not be necessary.
+We provide numerical examples to illustrate the various possible constructions.

+In recent years, there has been considerable interest in the development of methods that utilize data and physical constraints in order to train predictors for dynamical systems and differential equations e.g. see \cite{PhysRevE.91.032915, raissi2018, chen2018, Han8505, SIRIGNANO20181339, felsberger2018, wan2018, MaE9994} and references therein.
+Our approach is different, it introduces the novel concept of training on purpose with modified (noisy) data in order to incorporate a restoring force in the dynamics learned by the generator.
+We have also provided the connection between the incorporation of such restoring forces and the concept of memory in model reduction.